EZRA

 CHAPTER 9

 1. a.
-They had intermarried with the people of the land from whom they were to keep separate. b.
-He fasted and then prayed, confessing their sin before God.
+The people had intermarried with the people of the land from whom they were to keep separate. b.
+Ezra was greatly distressed.
+He tore his robe and plucked his hair.
+Ezra then fasted and prayed, confessing their sin before God.

 CHAPTER 10

-1. To put their pagan wives and children away.
+1. Ezra told the people to put away their pagan wives and children.

-2. It took three months as each Israelite was questioned on an individual basis.
+2. It took three months to put away the pagan wivesw and children as each Israelite was questioned on an individual basis.